 (b) If the above table fails to produce sufficient funds to meet the total anticipated costs for the administration of the self-insurance program by the Director, an additional charge per employee covered by each self- insurance plan shall be made to cover these costs.

-(c) The Manager shall invoice each private self-insurer on or before October 1 of each year an assessment for the total cost of administration of the private Self-Insurance Plans program for the current fiscal year.
-Payment is due (30) days after the date of the invoice.
+(c) The Chief shall invoice each private self-insurer on or before December 1 of each year an assessment for the total cost of administration of the private Self-Insurance Plans program for the current fiscal year.
+Payment is due thirty (30) days after the date of the invoice.

-(d) Each private self-insured certificate holder whose certificate is revoked after June 30, 2001 shall pay the full license fee assessment for the next five full calendar years after the date of revocation order or until its security deposit no longer exceeds the statutory minimum.
+(d) Each private self-insured certificate holder whose certificate is revoked after June 30, 2001 shall pay the full license fee assessment for the next five full calendar years after the date of revocation order or until it is no longer required to post a security deposit

 Note: Authority cited: Sections 54, 55, 3702.5 and 3702.10, Labor Code.
 Reference: Sections 59, 3700, 3702.5 and 3702.10, Labor Code.